-- Pyrrhic Victory: The life on the aptly-named planet Pyrrus is such that, no matter what the Pyrrans do, they're just delaying the inevitable.
+- The life on the aptly-named planet Pyrrus is such that, no matter what the Pyrrans do, they're just delaying the inevitable.
 And in the third novel, their city is finally overrun, and the survivors relocate to a new world.

 - Wandering Minstrel: Jason pretends to be one on Felicity in order to infiltrate the nomads.
 This also allows him to study the local customs and the reasons for their hatred for permanent settlements.

 - We Will Spend Credits in the Future

 - You Kill It, You Bought It: In the second novel, Jason crashlands on a regressed Lost Colony and is enslaved by a barbarian named Ch'aka who literally keeps all his slaves on a leash.
 He kills Ch'aka and tells all the slaves they're free.
 The slaves calmly look at him and tell him something like "We serve you now, Ch'aka".
 So not only does he inherit Ch'aka's slaves and territory but also his name.